zl190/sisr_medical/README.md

 ---
 ![example result of srgan](examples/sisr_ct_example.png)

-The above figures shows example outcomes of the Medical Image adapted [SISR](https://github.com/jason-zl190/sisr.git) model.
-Top is the result of ultrasound images and bottom is the result of CT scans.
-The result of CT scans was equalized by histogram to fair compare the differences.
+The above two figures shows example outcomes of this medical image adapted [SISR model](https://github.com/jason-zl190/sisr.git) model.
+Top is the result of ultrasound images and below is the result of CT scans.
+The result of CT scans was equalized by histogram to fairly compare the differences between different rows.

-The ultrasound dataset is a part of  [tensorflow datasets](https://github.com/tensorflow/datasets.git).
+The Ultrasound dataset is a part of  [tensorflow datasets](https://github.com/tensorflow/datasets.git).
 And the data is provided by [Duke Ultrasound](https://www.tensorflow.org/datasets/catalog/duke_ultrasound).

 The CT dataset can be get from [this forked repo](https://github.com/jason-zl190/datasets.git) of [tensorflow datasets](https://github.com/tensorflow/datasets.git).
 And the data is provided by [NIH Deeplesion](https://nihcc.app.box.com/v/DeepLesion).

-*the CT dataset is under reviewing by tensorflow datasets*

 ## Quick Start